tmoss4/bkr/_posts/politics/2015-11-22-constitution.md

 ---
 >
->
-I would hazard a guess that Bahamians know more about the US Constitution than their own.
+I think it would be a very safe bet to assume Bahamians know more about the US Constitution than their own.
+How can we hold political officers accountable when we don't know how much power we've given them.

+The text can be quite imposing, however, you have several tools at your disposal to find things quickly or browse the sections.
+Check out the table of contents to get an overview of the different sections.
+As you're reading, if you ever want to get back to the top of the page then just click one of the "Up to table of contents" buttons at the end of each section.

+Don't forget that you can always use ctrl+f to find particular words and phrases too!

 For a downloadable PDF version, click <a href="https://www.oas.org/juridico/mla/en/bhs/en_bhs-int-text-const.pdf">here</a>.
 <br/>
 _____________________________________________________
 <div class="row">